Hotmoka/hotmoka/tutorial/Takamaka.md

 `family` project, then right-click on the project, select Export &rarr; Java &rarr; Jar File and choose the `dist` folder and the `family.jar` name).
-Only the compiled class files will be relevant: Takamaka will ignore source files, manifest and any resources in the jar, hence you needn't add them there.
+Only the compiled class files will be relevant: Takamaka will ignore source files, manifest and any resources in the jar, including the `io-takamaka-code-1.0-jar` library; the same compiled `module-info.class` is irrelevant in the jar.
+Therefore, you needn't add such files to the jar.
 The result should look as the following:

 ![The `family` Eclipse project, exported in jar](pics/family_jar.png "The family Eclipse project, exported in jar")